wassname/scrape_r_rational/data/cache2/fuiff4.md

 >> > Canon story elements, tropes, and other material are used only as inspiration to reverse engineer a setting where these ideas are taken seriously and pushed to their logical conclusions.
 This has involved substantial world-building, crafting of fictional histories, etc.
 >> >
 >> > First and foremost, this work aims to be as internally and logically consistent as possible while still remaining true to the source material.
+>>
 >> And if I had to give an elevator pitch:
+>>
 >> > Hylia is dead, and a malevolent force greater than she is working behind the scenes to unknown ends.
 The Kingdom of Hyrule, caught up in the center of this conflict, has been on the decline for thousands of years, and in the present day is now faced with annihilation.
 >> >
 >> > Can you save their world from its impending demise?
+>>
 >> Still on the fence?
 I would say read the [first chapter](https://chaossnek.com/Story?chapter=C1).
 If that doesn't hook you, then you probably won't enjoy the story.
 (Do keep in mind there are two prologue chapters before that if you do decide to read.)
+>>
 >> E: I should also note that since this is an AU, familiarity with the source material isn't strictly necessary to enjoy the story or to participate in the quest.
->>

-> **u/Cariyaga** [+2]  *Kyubey did nothing wrong**
+> **u/Cariyaga** [+2]  *Kyubey did nothing wrong* (a day later)
 >
 > Oh, another thing Zelda needs to do is have a refresher on the military circumstances, perhaps from Link.
->

 ---